'Postcards from the Pandemic' provides unique therapy during the virus crisis - NewsChannel 3-12

 The "Postcards from the Pandemic" project is a unique way to share emotions and inspiration.

 The finished cards are changed constantly and viewed often in a very personal way "and just be a part of something that's tangible but not dangerous," said Tuyl.
-She often sees people reading the cards alone or with one other they are walking with.
+She often sees people reading the cards alone or with someone they are walking with.

 "It is something that is inspiring and new and fresh which is window shopping at its finest right now," said Van Tuyl.